zalopay-oss/cannon/README.md

 ## Introduction

 ZaloPay Cannon is a benchmark system for ZaloPay's internal services.
-The aim is to build a multi-tennant system which provides intuitive UI/UX for users to submit tasks and perform benchmark.
+The aim is to build a multi-tenant system which provides intuitive UI/UX for users to submit tasks and perform benchmark.

 ## Architecture